 - With a few exceptions, costume or fashion jewelry has its own set of research materials separate from those for fine jewelry.

-- Use the Glossary here at Antique Jewelry University to explore all things jewelry – from A to Z.
+- Use the Index here at Antique Jewelry University to explore all things jewelry – from A to Z.

 - Interested in knowing more about jewelry time periods?
-Jewelry Eras is for you.
+Jewelry History is for you.

 - Trying to figure out what your jewelry item is or what type of earring, bracelet or necklace you have?
-Jewelry Evolution has the answers.
+Jewelry Types has the answers.

 - Do you have gemstones that need identifying?
-You’ll find answers in Gemology.
+You’ll find answers in Gems & Gemology.

 Who and Where?